OverengineeredOne/Docs/developer-guide/src/introduction.md

 * **Rocket** - [Rocket](https://rocket.rs/) is the primary recommended way to create a user facing web server.
 Rocket is a Rust Crate that focuses on a great developer experience with an easy to use API.
 We think this fits perfectly with what we are trying to accomplish.
+And many Overengineered Rust Crates take inspiration from this.
 * **GraphQL** - Like previously mentioned for various reasons we use GraphQL.
 GraphQL is very easy to integrate with Rocket.